iamharbie/alexa-itunes-remote/README.md

     Alexa, ask iTunes to select the Bedroom and Computer speakers Alexa, ask iTunes to play in all rooms

 The obvious ommission is "Alexa, ask iTunes to play songs by (insert artist name)" etc - there are no docs on how to search the iTunes library so I have to reverse engineer this one.
-May have it running soon though.
+Now just to find the spare time...

 # Setup
 You need to run this node application on a computer on the same network as the iTunes you want to control